francescogerardomarra/its/modulo27/33_soap_bottom_up_hello_world.md

 - This ensures that the correct method in the `PersonEndpoint` class is invoked, based on the specific SOAP operation being requested.

 5. **Automatic Routing**:
-- Once the SOAP request is unmarshalled (i.e., the XML is converted into a `InsertPersonRequest` object), Spring Web Services matches the **namespace URI** and **local part** of the SOAP message to the `@PayloadRoot` annotation on the endpoint method.
+- Once the SOAP request is unmarshalled (i.e. the XML is converted into a `InsertPersonRequest` object), Spring Web Services matches the **namespace URI** and **local part** of the SOAP message to the `@PayloadRoot` annotation on the endpoint method.
 - If there is a match, Spring automatically routes the request to the corresponding method.
 - For example, the method `addPerson` will be invoked when the SOAP message has a `InsertPersonRequest` root element under the correct namespace.
 - Inside the method, the unmarshalled `InsertPersonRequest` object will be available, allowing the endpoint to process the data (such as saving a person to the database).
-- The method then generates a **SOAP response** (e.g., `InsertPersonResponse`), which is serialized back into XML and returned to the client.
+- The method then generates a **SOAP response** (e.g. `InsertPersonResponse`), which is serialized back into XML and returned to the client.

 This automatic routing by namespace URI and XML structure allows Spring Web Services to handle SOAP requests in a streamlined manner without requiring manual routing or complex configuration.